tino/remote_actuator/README.md

 remote_actuator
 ===============

-Remotely driving a linear actuator with two Arduino's and XBee's
+Remotely driving a linear actuator with XBee's, an Arduino and a web interface.